 - Permanent exclusion

-Self-exclusion applies immediately.
-Removal requires contacting customer support and approval is not guaranteed.
+Self-exclusion applies immediately and removal requires contacting customer support, but it’s worth noting approval is not guaranteed.

 - Disable email and app notifications